aulong-msft/MultiTenant-SaSKeyRotation/README.md

 # SaS Key Rotation
+The Azure infrastructure today contains many services that need to connect in a multi-tenated fashion, some of these servives are challanging for Azure AD to provide a service principal (which eliminates the need for multi-tenant Key rotation) thus a SAS token is utilized to gain access into the Azure cloud services.
+SAS keys must be rotated to maintain the highest integrity of cloud data and ensuring those keys are safegaurded in transit is also crucial for the system's confidentiality.

 This PoC contains a sample solution for handling cross-tenant SaS key rotation for a Service Bus between a Provider and one or more of its Customers.
+This scenario can be adaptend into solutions that are using services which needs a key rotation strategy in any multi-tenanted capacity.

 ![PoC Infrastructure](https://github.com/aulong-msft/MultiTenant-SaSKeyRotation/blob/main/Docs/keyrotation.png)
-This scenario can be adaptend into solutions that are using any type of service which needs a key rotation strategy in any multi-tenanted capacity.

 The structure of this repository can read as follows: the proivder kicks off a powershell script that rotates the service bus keys then kicks off an "update keys" message into the service bus.
 Then another function in the provider consumes that message and grabs the keys from the service and stores the new information into a secret message than then gets encrypted by an AES 256 bit key (with a 128 bit IV) and placed into another queue.
 A client function then gets triggered from the new message on the service bus, retreives the new key information, decrypts the payload, and stores the values into the client side key vault.
 A client acknowledgement message is then sent backt to the provider to report back on the status.

 ## Provider Setup